SumoLogic-Labs/sumocli/README.md

 ## Contributing

 Clone or fork the repo, make your changes and create a pull request.
+I will then review it and all things looking good it gets merged!

-If there is something you can't access in the repo email: kyle@thepublicclouds.com
+If there is something in the code that you don't understand please feel free to email at kyle@thepublicclouds.com.